NewSigma/Physica/README.md

 ### Something you can do

-1.Test Physica on your machine and report bugs.
+1.Test it on your machine and report bugs.

 2.Tell us new features you want.